KyleMcIndoe/ChessParser/README.md

 # ChessParser

+**This is what I chose to do instead of being productive on other projects**

 Project built to take fen strings and other notation, and translate them into a readable chess board.

 project has a class called "board", with a constructor input for a fen string